TimCorey/DeploymentProcessor/README.md

 ## Roadmap ##
 The following features/tasks need to be completed on this project:
  1. Refactor the code to make it efficient and DRY.
- 2. Move most of the code to the class library.
+ 2. Remove magic strings and replace them with updateable config options.
- 3. Add a GUI front-end (probably WPF to take advantage of threading and progress bar functionality).
+ 3. Log whenever there is an error.
- 4. Remove magic strings and replace them with updateable config options.
+ 4. Alert the user when files have been changed outside of the release process.